SPSCommerce/sps-api-standards/standards/async.md

 ## Polling

+Overall guidelines for asynchronous requests are:
+- API requests **must** be implemented as asynchronous if the 99th percentile response time is greater than 5s.
+- PATCH requests **must not** be used as asynchrnous request initiation.
+If entity update is required and takes more than established time then it **must** be implemented with POST request

 All asynchronous API requests starts with initiation.
 Since long-running requests need to be processed on background, asynchronous requests should initiate those processes with necessary input parameters.
 Background process details should be returned

+- Asynchronous requests **must** be POST or DELETE
+- `Operation-Id` header is optionally supported and can be provided as part of request
+- Process ID should be automatically generated and returned to the client if `Operation-Id` header not provided
+- Perform as much validation as necessary when initiating the long-running process
+- Return error details as part of completed long-running process status when requested or via webhook
+- 400 (Bad Request) response should be returned if request for long-running operation fails initial validation or incomplete
+- 202 (Accepted) response status code **must** be returned to the request when a long-running processing requests was successfully initiated
+    - No other 2xx codes **should** be returnes in response to asynchronous request initialization, even if request completed before the initiating request returns

 ```
 // REQUEST